 When we make requests to God, He is able to see beyond what we are saying… the motives of our hearts.
 The requests of the people seem to suggest however that – “We are tired of corruption, bribing and pervasion of justice therefore give us a king who is going to govern in justice and is integral because we are good people.”
 But it’s not about this at all but about Rejecting God.

 When we go to the ballot box to elect leaders and we are asking God to give us a king… are we serious about that request or do we go there knowing already whom we want to choose?
-We say we want the rule of law, we are tired of corruption and justice, credible reasons.
-We make choices and they are not about integrity… we already have a king in mind based on where we come from… Mount Kenya, Lake side, Western etc. We do this and hope that God will align himself with our wishes.
+We say we want the rule of law, we are tired of corruption, we want justice, and these are credible reasons.
+We make choices and they are not about integrity… we already have a king in mind based on where we come from… Mount Kenya, Lake side, Western, reasons based on who is likely to win as opposed to their morality, reasons based on fear etc. We do this and hope that God will align himself with our wishes.

-Yet the people who are really interested in getting rid of corruption and deal with issues in our country rank among the lowest ratings and we are even talking of a two horse race.
-And the two main leaders are not about issues.
+Yet the people who are really interested in getting rid of corruption and deal with issues in our country rank among the lowest ratings.
+And the two main leaders have never been about issues.
 Yet we want God to align himself to these values.

 The two main leaders are not about values or issues.
 Truth be told… We really don’t believe that there will ever be an end to corruption or impunity and the leaders who are serious on handling such issues we shun them and they have the poorest ratings… would your motives stand the test of credibility before God, not people?